You are here

 Homosexuality was officially still a crime up to 1997 and was only removed from China’s official list of mental disorders in 2001.
 Although there is still a stigma and considerable misunderstanding associated with homosexuality in China, most employers operate what could best be described as a “don’t ask don’t tell” policy.
 If their sexuality is made public however, homosexual employees can face reprisals.
 One survey found that about a quarter of the respondents whose sexuality had been revealed at their workplace had been fired or forced to resign as a result.
-It is important to note that there are no specific laws or regulations that protect against employment discrimination on the basis of sexual orientation.
+It is important to note that there are no specific laws or regulations that protect workers against discrimination on the basis of their sexuality.

 Laws and regulations related to employment discrimination

 Prior to 2008, the anti-discrimination legal landscape in China could best be described as aspirational and inadequate.
 The Chinese Constitution and several statutes stressed equality of employment but provided little of use in substantively combating discrimination.
 The 1990 Law to Protect Disabled Persons extended employment discrimination protection to the disabled, and the 1992 Law on the Protection of Rights and Interests of Women provided further details on the rights women were entitled to in the workplace.
 But the landmark 1994 Labour Law essentially reiterated constitutional articles that employment discrimination based on race, ethnicity, gender, or religious belief is not allowed.